-Each classroom has different snack procedures based upon age level.
-Scholars will be informed about this policy in their classrooms.
+Snacks are only allowed in the Kindergarten Classrooms.
 Snacks must be store-bought, should be nutritious, and nut-free.
 Scholars may not bring homemade snacks to share with classmates.
 Excellent, nutritious, and tasty snack food choices are fruits, vegetables, cheese sticks, crackers, and applesauce.
 Junk food should not be brought to school and is not acceptable for snacks or celebrations.
 Check with teachers to determine acceptable foods.
-Snacks must be individually wrapped to protect scholars from COVID-19 and other transmissible diseases and viruses.
+Snacks must be individually wrapped to protect scholars from transmissible diseases and viruses.